sugiuraii/Arduino-CarSignalSensorBox/README.md

 ## <a name="install">Install</a>
 Simply compile `ArduinoTachoPulseReader/ArduinoTachoPulseReader.ino` in Arduino IDE, and transfer to Arduino board.

-## <a name="connect_sensor"> Connection to sensors </a>
+## <a name="connect_sensor"> Connect sensors </a>
-This program itself do not care about the sensor type and ADC port.
-However, [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer) program assumes that sensors are connected on following ports.
-If you use this program for [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer), please follow port assignment described below.
+This program itself do not care about which sensors connected on Arduino analog/digital ports.
+However, [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer) program assumes sensors are connected on following ports assignment.
+If you use this program with [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer), please follow port assignment described below.

 * Vehicle speed pulse : Digital port 2 (INT0)
 * Engine rev pulse : Digital port 3 (INT1)